lateus/pokem/README.md

 ### More build methods
 #### Qt
 The project comes with a project file for Qt5, based on the `qmake` build system.
 Open it in Qt Creator and click the *Build* button, or pass the project to the `qmake` tool.
-CMake is currently not supported, but since Qt6's build system will be based on CMake, it's support is a priority and will be here soon.
+CMake is currently not supported, but since Qt6's build system will be based on CMake, it's support is a priority.

 #### Manual
 You can manually build it by passing to a C compiler all source files.
 For example: